Back to For Parents

 KirpanCeremonial swordThe duty to stand up for justice

-Farmers give thanks for a successful harvest, and communities come together with music, dance (Bhangra and Giddha), and shared meals.
+Farmers give thanks for a successful harvest, and communities come together with music, dance and shared meals.
 This agricultural dimension adds a layer of joy and thanksgiving to the spiritual significance of the day.

 Vaisakhi is celebrated by Sikhs around the world with a mix of spiritual devotion and community festivity: